-6.2 What is the scope of copyright protection for digital health technologies?
+6.2 How do copyright laws in your jurisdiction impact the scope of copyright protection for digital health technologies?

+Software, screen displays and instruction manuals used in digital health technologies may be eligible for copyright protection.
 A copyright includes a right of reproduction, a right of stage performance, a right of musical performance, a right of on-screen presentation, a right of transmitting to the public, a right of recitation, a right of exhibition, a right of distribution, a right of transfer, a right to rent out and a right of adaptation.
 A copyright owner can seek injunctive relief and/or compensation against an infringer through court proceedings.

-6.3 What is the scope of trade secret protection for digital health technologies?
+6.3 How do trade secret laws in your jurisdiction impact the scope of trade secret protection for digital health technologies?

+Information used or generated by businesses utilising digital health technologies may be protected as trade secrets.
 In general, the wrongful acquisition, use and disclosure of "Trade Secrets" are regarded as "Unfair Competition" under the Unfair Competition Prevention Act of Japan ("UCPA").
 "Trade Secrets" are defined as "technical or business information useful for business activities, such as manufacturing or marketing methods, that are kept secret, and are not publicly known".
 A person who wrongfully acquired, used or disclosed "Trade Secrets" may be enjoined from using and/or disclosing the "Trade Secrets" and/or be held liable for damages by the court under the UCPA.

-6.4 What are the rules or laws that apply to or regulate academic technology transfers in your jurisdiction?
+6.4 What are the rules or laws that apply to, or regulate, academic technology transfers in your jurisdiction?